Fix Common Windows Segmentation Faults with Drupal

-This content was initially published on the Phase2 blog.
+This post was originally posted on the Phase2 Blog.

 At Treehouse Agency, we often work with internal development teams, and enterprise software being what it is, they often run Windows.
 This has been the primary driver behind some of our technology choices (using Mercurial rather than Git on these sorts of projects) and it also occasionally necessitates some extra debugging when something doesn't quite work right on Windows.